 Where to find it: 1414 Newcastle Street, 912-267-9991

-2. Mary Ross Waterfront Park – Grab a blanket, beach chairs and a picnic for an epic waterfront al fresco dining experience.
-There’s plenty of room for kids to run and play.
+Grab a blanket, beach chairs and a picnic for an epic waterfront al fresco dining experience.
+There’s plenty of room for kids to run and play, especially with the newly installed playground.
 The shrimp boats make the perfect backdrop for the setting sun.

 Where to find it: At the intersection of Gloucester and Bay streets